All Episodes

 They are called tax expenditures, spending money on tax breaks.

-And that's the spending that we must curtail as well.
+And that's the spending that we must curtail now as well.

-This is a great uh another one, great illustration of how these people think the only way what she's saying is that a tax cut equals government spending.
+Think the only what she's saying is that a tax cut equals government spending.

 Meaning anybody who benefits from a tax cut, tax break, tax loophole, is benefiting from government spending.

-And that is why, by the way, any time a tax cut is proposed, they start saying, Well, how are we going to pay for it?
+And that is why, by the way, anytime a tax cut is proposed, they start saying, well, how are we going to pay for it?

 Have you ever been struck by how are we going to pay for it?

-What do you mean pay for it?
+What do you mean, pay for it?

-Well, that's that's money we're losing.
+Well, that's money we're losing.

-We're we're spending money on that tax cut.
+We're spending money on that tax cut.

-How are we gonna recoup it?
+How are we going to recoup it?

 Because the government can never do with less.